jackyhuynh/SimpleBank/SubmissionVersion/README.md

 This is the 4th Version of the App.
 Feature with data from the database and full feature of Extracting and Centralizing data.

 ## Feature
-- Well established connection to My SQL Server.
+- Full connection to My SQL Server.
-- Provides complete access to Edit and retrive data from the database.
+- Full Edit and retrive data from the database.
 - Data Integration
 - Code Clean Up